Usage

 'engstfeld_2018_polycrystalline_17743'

-entry.package provides a full list of available descriptors.
+entry.metadata provides a full list of available descriptors.
+See Creating Unitpackages for details on how to load and modify metadata.

 Units and values